 Coined “elderspeak” or “ageism”, this type of behavior is even considered a form of bullying by Dr. Vicki Rosebrook, Executive Director of the Macklin Intergenerational Institute.
 “It’s talking down to them.
 We do it to children so well.
 And it’s natural for the sandwich generation since they address children that way.”

 Improving our view of the elderly is a national need, starting with the impressions we impart to the next generation.
 A recent study points to a highly negative reaction to growing older by children from preschool through grade school, who concluded that becoming elderly would be “awful.”

 The lesson to be learned for all of us who interact with older adults?
 Replace coddling and stereotypes with simple, genuine respect.
 North River Home Care is taking strides each day towards this end, by providing respectful senior care to enhance independence and quality of life, with a focus on always maintaining their dignity and individuality.

-Our home care services in Boston and the surrounding area always begin with creation of a personalized care plan, taking into consideration each person’s needs, desires and interests, and that plan is modified ongoing as needs change.
+Our home care services always begin with the creation of a personalized care plan, taking into consideration each person’s needs, desires and interests, and that plan is modified ongoing as needs change.
 Contact us if you’d like to explore a partnership with us to help your senior loved one.